Attila Cseke

 Attila-Zoltán Cseke (born 9 June 1973) is a Romanian lawyer and politician.
 A member of the Democratic Alliance of Hungarians in Romania (UDMR), he was a member of the Romanian Senate for Bihor County from 2008 to 2012, representing the same county in the Chamber of Deputies from 2012 to 2016 before returning to the Senate.
 In the Emil Boc cabinet, he was Minister of Health from December 2009 until his resignation in August 2011.
-Since December 2020, he has been Minister of Development, Public Works and Administration under Florin Cîțu.
+From December 2020 to June 2023, he was Minister of Development, Public Works and Administration under Prime Ministers Florin Cîțu and Nicolae Ciucă.

 Biography

 He was born to ethnic Hungarian parents in Marghita and in 1991 completed secondary studies at the city's Industrial High School.
 From that year until 1993, he was an administrator at a food company in his native town.
 From 1996 to 2000, he attended the Juridical and Administrative Sciences Faculty of the University of Oradea, specialising in Law.
 He also completed postgraduate studies in Public Law there in 2002, and received a master's degree in Private Law from the same institution in 2004.
 In 2001, Cseke interned at a notary public office in Marghita; from that year until the following, he worked as a reviewer at the UDMR's Bihor County chapter.
 From 2002 to 2005, he was a legal adviser to the President of the Bihor County Council.

 Cseke's political involvement began in 1997, when he joined the UDMR.
 From 2002 to 2003, he was president of its Bihor County chapter's commission for supervising regulations.
 In 2003, he became a member of the party's Union Representatives’ Council.
 From 2003 to 2005, he was executive vice president of the Bihor County UDMR, as well as a member of its county operative council.
 Following the 2004 local election, he joined the Oradea City Council, where he was secretary of the legal committee.
 He resigned in January 2005 to become Secretary of State at the Romanian Government's Secretariat General, serving there until December 2008.
 From 2007 to 2009, he was executive vice president of the UDMR, dealing with local public administration matters.